Gaussian Processes: priors#

 for i, lengthscale in enumerate(lengthscales):

-# Compute covariance matrix using RBF kernel function with different lengthscale for each sample
+# compute covariance matrix using RBF kernel function with different lengthscale for each sample

 K = rbf_kernel(x, x, sigma=sigma, lengthscale=lengthscale, jitter=jitter)

-# Draw samples from multivariate Gaussian distribution
+# draw samples from multivariate Gaussian distribution

 mu = np.zeros(n_points)